tarasowski/enchiridion/010_enchiridion_of_architecture.md

 > If you have five teams working on a system, they will likely benefit from having five clearly separated parts with stable interfaces connecting them.
 The same architecture could be harmful to productivity if there is only a single small team working on the system.

 If you need to decide and you don't know, keep it simple!
+If it is not clear if boundary is needed a good sign for over-engineering.
+If you don't understand the abstractions (boundaries) of the sysem, you did it wrong (you are not alone!).
+This is bad architecture.

 Boundaries help to delay decisions.
 Build a system without connecting to the real database using in-memory and later swap against real database.
 Boundaries enable clean separation between UI, LOGIC, STORAGE.
 This helps to swap out of any of the components without affecting the whole system.
 Change UI keep the logic and the storage or change the logic, keep the UI and the storage.
 It is important for our system to allow change.
 Boundaries allow change in the system!